tree7gate/tic_tac_toe/readme.md

 - Added a modal to represent the menu where player will be able to set different names.
 - Added a switch so that modal panel can be turn on and off depending on its state.
 - Added a draw check and the title changes accordingly.

+### v1.3
+- Added a switch statement to keep track of player's turn so that results can be presented accordingly.